quevivasbien/AIIncentives.jl/readme.md

 ### The `RiskFunc` type

 The `RiskFunc.jl` file implements a `RiskFunc` type, which represents the *σ* function in the model.
-The default risk function is the `MultiplicativeRiskFunc` defined as:
+The default risk function is the `MultiplicativeRisk` defined as:

 <div style="text-align: center">